Seikho/fullstack-starter/README.md

 ### Terminal

+- `yarn up`: Start the databases
-- `yarn serve`: Starts the front-end in watch mode
+- `yarn web:serve`: Starts the front-end in watch mode
-- `yarn build`: Cleans and builds the backend
+- `yarn srv:build`: Cleans and builds the backend
-- `yarn start`: Starts the back-end
+- `yarn srv:start`: Starts the back-end
 - `yarn clear`: Deletes the previous build